andypotatohy/roast/README.md

     roast([],[],'simulationTag','roastDemo')

-Give the default run of ROAST a tag as 'roastDemo'.
+Give the default run of ROAST a tag as `'roastDemo'`.

 ### Example 19